-Member meetings are usually held the third Wednesday of every month, Community Zoning meetings are usually held the first three Tuesdays of every month, and Beautification, Zoning, and Safety Committee meetings are usually held once a month.
+Member meetings are usually held the third Wednesday of every month, Community Zoning meetings are usually held the first three Tuesdays of every month, and Beautification, Events, Zoning, and Safety Committee meetings are usually held once a month.
 Check out our Community Calendar every month for specifics on dates and times!!

 How can I find a specific business or service in our area?

 The New Kensington Community Development Corporation (NKCDC) publishes a local business directory to help neighbors find what they are looking for right in our community.

 Fishtown spans over three City Council districts: Council District 1 – Mark Squilla Council District 5 – Darrell Clarke Council District 7 – Maria Quinones-Sanchez A map to determine which City Council District your address falls in is here.
 Additionally, Philadelphia has seven at-large city council members that represent the interests of the entire city.
 Visit City Council’s website for more information on your district and at-large council representatives.